harleydutton/Tabula-Rasa/tabula-rasa.md

 ***

 ## Checks
 When conflict occurs during roleplaying, most of the time, the fairest way to resolve it is by rolling a skill check, or check for short.
-You can always use one of the mandatory skills (`mind`, `body`, `spirit`, and `social`) or you can use another relevant skill your character has.
-Tell the storyteller what you want to do with your skill and feel free to be specific--Actually specific is better.
+You can always use one of the attributes (`mind`, `body`, `spirit`, and `social`) or you can use a relevant skill your character has.
+Tell the storyteller what you want to do with your skill and be specific.
 The storyteller will set a subjective difficulty (target number) for the action.
-At this point you have options.
-You can roll, abort, or challenge the difficulty the storyteller set.
-Roll a number of dice equal the skill's level.
+At this point you have three options.
+You can roll with that difficulty, abort the check, or [challenge](#challenging) the difficulty the storyteller set.
+If you decide to proceed, roll a number of dice equal the skill's level.
 If any beat the target number you pass the check and what you described happens.

-> If Sam wants to stab a goblin and sam has a `fencing` skill of 5, Sam would say "I want to skewer the goblin through the heart with my rapier!".
-The storyteller tells him "that will be hard" which means the target number is 6.
-If any one of Sam's 5 dice come up as a 6, Sam kills the goblin.
+> If Sam wants to jump over a river and has an `athletics` skill of 5, Sam would say "I want to jump across the river."
+The storyteller might tell him "that will be hard because the rain made the ground muddy and your footing is bad," which means the target number is 6 instead of 5 on a six-sided die.
+When Sam rolls, if any one of Sam's 5 dice come up as a 6, Sam successfully jumps across the river.
+On the other hand, if Sam does not get any sixes, he fails to jump across, likely resulting in him landing in the river.

 ![checkFlowchart.jpg not found](checkFlowchart.jpg "Check Flowchart")

 ### Difficulty
 The storyteller can assign a check five different difficulties: Trivial, Easy, Normal, Hard, and Impossible.
 The difficulty of a skill check can be modified by flavor, context, or the innate ease or difficulty of the action itself.
 The storyteller decides if any of these things is meaningful enough to change the difficulty.
 The subjective difficulty of a roll translates directly to a target number, meaning when you roll a check only dice that are greater than or equal to the target number count as successes.
-The players can challenge the difficulty the storyteller has prescribed if they wish.
-If this happens everyone votes on the desired difficulty and the storyteller wins ties.
+Players can [challenge](#challenging) the difficulty the storyteller has set if they wish.

 | Difficulty    | Trivial        | Easy | Normal | Hard | Impossible     |
 | ------------- | -------------- | ---- | ------ | ---- | -------------- |